 * Investors welcome appointment of Ken MacKenzie

-* BHP under pressure to review structure, dump petroleum (Adds MacKenzie comment, share price)
+* BHP under pressure to review structure, dump petroleum (Adds Elliott comment, updates shares)

-SYDNEY/MELBOURNE, June 16 (Reuters) - Mining giant BHP on Friday named well regarded Australian packaging executive Ken MacKenzie as its next chairman, handing him the challenge of guiding the company amid calls for change.
+SYDNEY/MELBOURNE, June 16 (Reuters) - Mining giant BHP on Friday named successful packaging executive Ken MacKenzie as its next chairman, handing him the job of tackling calls to dump its oil business and overhaul the board.

 MacKenzie, 53, succeeds Jac Nasser as of Sept.
-1 at a time when the world's biggest miner is being challenged by activist investors to overhaul its structure and consider dumping its petroleum business or part of it.
+1 at a time when the world's biggest miner is being challenged by activist investors to revamp its structure and improve returns to shareholders.

-Investors welcomed the appointment of MacKenzie, who was considered one of Australia's most successful chief executives in his 10 years at the helm of Amcor.
+Investors welcomed the appointment of MacKenzie, who was considered one of Australia's most successful chief executives in his 10 years running Amcor Ltd.

 "It's an important first step in the right direction.
 Hopefully it creates a platform to be able to review what's amiss with the company in the eyes of some and address the concerns," said Brenton Saunders, an analyst at BT Investment Management, which owns shares in BHP.

-MacKenzie presided over a long stretch of prosperity at Amcor Ltd, which makes packaging for food producers, industrial companies and pharmaceutical firms, that coincided with the end of a boom period for mining companies.
+Canadian-born MacKenzie presided over a long stretch of prosperity at Amcor, which makes packaging for food producers, industrial companies and pharmaceutical firms, that coincided with the end of a boom period for mining companies.

-On Wednesday Elliott called for a board shake-up, blaming long-tenured directors for bad investments and ill-timed share buybacks.
+Elliott also wants BHP to collapse its dual listing, and earlier this week called for a board shake-up, blaming long-tenured directors for bad investments and ill-timed share buybacks.

-That could place MacKenzie, who joined BHP's board just last year, in good standing with Elliott.
-Regarded as highly focused on capital discipline, he replaced 75 percent of Amcor's top 80 managers in his first two years at the company.
+That could place MacKenzie, who joined BHP's board just last year, in good standing.
+Focused on capital discipline, he replaced 75 percent of Amcor's top 80 managers in his first two years at the company.